 - Analyze media messages

 - Evaluate positive and negative aspects of social media

 - Analyze diversity representation in mass media

 Target Audience: Non-native English speakers interested in professional development to improve their communication skills.

-Course is offered by the American English E-Teacher Program, sponsored by the U.S. Department of State with funding provided by the U.S. government, and administered by FHI 360.
+Course is offered by the Online Professional English Network, sponsored by the U.S. Department of State with funding provided by the U.S. government, and administered by FHI 360.